 Choose OpenAI releases new voice models for more natural live conversations if

-- You need developers building real-time voice assistant applications
+- You need ai application developers

-- You need customer support systems with natural voice interaction
+- You need customer support teams

 - You want API or developer workflows